Packing and transport of samples

 Human and animal samples where there is minimal likelihood of infectious agents being present may be transported as an "EXEMPT HUMAN/ANIMAL SPECIMEN", in Swedish "UNDANTAGET MEDICINSKT PROV".

-For further information please contact our customer support.
+For further information please contact our customer support, see above.